-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES

-WASHINGTON, D.C.
-20549

-FORM 10-K [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2000

-[\] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 1-3523

-(Exact name of registrant as specified in its charter)

-KANSAS (State or other jurisdiction of 48-0290150 (I.R.S.
-Employer incorporation or organization) 818 KANSAS AVENUE, TOPEKA, KANSAS

-Identification No.) 66612

-(Address of Principal Executive Offices) (Zip Code)

-Registrant's telephone number, including area code 785/575-6300

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, \$5.00 par value

-New York Stock Exchange

-(Title of each class)

-(Name of each exchange on which registered)

-Securities registered pursuant to Section 12(g) of the Act:

-Preferred Stock, 4 1/2% Series, \$100 par value (Title of Class)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.

-Yes X No
+SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 FORM 10-K/A [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2000 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 1-3523 WESTERN RESOURCES, INC. (Exact name of registrant as specified in its charter) KANSAS 48-0290150 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 818 KANSAS AVENUE, TOPEKA, KANSAS 66612 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code 785/575-6300 Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$5.00 par value (Title of each class) New York Stock Exchange (Name of each exchange on which register ed) Securities registered pursuant to Section 12(g) of the Act: Preferred Stock, 4 1/2% Series, \$100 par value (Title of Class) Indicate by check mark whether the registrant (1) has filed all reports requito be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 dur the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No Indicate by check mark if disclosure of delinquent filers pursuant to Item 40 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge in definitive provy or information statements

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [x]
+Indicate by of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [x]